Your cart has expired remaining to complete your purchase

 In the Justice System

-The Hall’s Weill Music Institute (WMI) serves people of all ages who are justice-involved through programs in which participants write and perform their own music, collaborate with others, and develop their artistry.
+The Hall’s Weill Music Institute (WMI) serves people of all ages in the justice system through programs in which participants write and perform their own music, collaborate with others, and develop their artistry.
 Workshops explore how the arts can be a powerful tool for self-expression, expand opportunities, and amplify program participants’ voices, which are often silenced by the justice system.
 Through creative experiences, participants, staff, teaching artists, and audiences grow and build community.

-In our longstanding work to develop programs for and with people involved in the justice system—a system that creates barriers to the development of self-expression, and disproportionately impacts and harms people of color—Carnegie Hall leverages the arts as a tool for justice reform.
-This is achieved by serving those involved in the justice system through initiatives that encourage creative expression, and by using our platform to share their stories.
-Learn more about our programs that serve people who are system-involved.
+In our longstanding work to develop programs for and with people involved in the justice system—a system that creates barriers to the development of self-expression and disproportionately impacts and harms people of color—Carnegie Hall leverages the arts as a tool for justice reform.
+This is achieved by serving those involved in the justice system through initiatives that encourage creative expression, and by using our platform to share their stories, both during incarceration and upon reentry to society.

 Ages: Youth and Adults